Great Dane vs Cane Corso

 With Other Pets

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Great Danes have particular requirements based on their large size, moderate shedding level, and genetic predispositions to bloat and hip dysplasia.
+Great Danes sit in the large-size category, shed at a moderate level, and carry documented risk for bloat and hip dysplasia — those three factors drive most of the daily-care decisions.

 Energy & Activity